muhai-project/chronographer/README.md

 [WIP]
 to be updated
-- install kglab module (wip, to be added into pip afterwards)
+- install kglab module (wip, to be added into pip afterwards), for now added directly in the code for the submission

 ---